Transactions and practices: EU Joint ventures

 This second limb of the turnover test covers concentrations of a smaller size where the parties carry on, jointly and individually, a minimum level of activities in three or more member states.

 These thresholds serve as a means of determining the categories of transactions that are best dealt with by the Commission.
-However, by virtue of the complementary referral system under the Merger Regulation cases can be reattributed by the Commission to member states and vice versa, upon request and subject to certain conditions (see Transactions and practices, EU Mergers and acquisitions: Referral back to member states ( www.practicallaw.com/4-107-3705) and Referral by member states ( www.practicallaw.com/4-107-3705) .
+However, by virtue of the complementary referral system under the Merger Regulation cases can be reattributed by the Commission to member states and vice versa, upon request and subject to certain conditions (see Practice note EU Mergers and acquisitions: Referral back to member states ( www.practicallaw.com/4-107-3705) and Referral by member states ( www.practicallaw.com/4-107-3705) .
 The Merger Regulation allows the referral mechanism to be triggered before the notifying parties make a formal filing.

 Calculation of turnover